 - Continental collision along Alpine-Himalayan belt

-- Seismic tomography: joint body wave and surface wave tomography
+- Seismic tomography: joint body wave and surface wave tomography and receiver function analysis

 - Detection and location of microseismic events